cxgrd/landing-page/README.md

 ├        └──auth/
 ├            └──cli/           #cli auth route
 ├            └──github/        # github auth route
-├        └──check/             # verification for team tier ├        └──prompt/            # LLM prompt route
+├        └──billing/           # routes for billing information and manage subscription pages ├        └──check/             # verification for team tier ├        └──prompt/            # LLM prompt route
 ├        └──subscribe/         # waitlist route (no more in use)